 Manic episode – You’re bursting with energy.
 Sleep is impossible.
 You’re either euphorically happy, alarmingly irritable, or paranoid, or some combination of all three.
 Some people fly into rages (thankfully I’ve never had that problem).
 Your thoughts are speeding along at roughly a million miles per minute, which starts out exhilarating, but it gets old very quickly (just staying focused on one conversation is difficult, let alone trying to read something or plan your day).
 The speeding thoughts can enhance your creativity, but you have the attention span of a gnat, so you might start a dozen new projects in the course of a day, but you won’t ever finish them.
 Your judgement goes out the window.
 You do stupid things: driving recklessly, maxing out your credit cards on spending sprees, breaking up friendships, quitting your job.
 Hypersexuality is another symptom.
 Ordinarily you might be a very chaste, conservative wall-flower, but in the throws of mania you are liable to get into a lot of trouble if you’re in the wrong place with the wrong person (or people).
-You aren’t in your right mind, so you aren’t morally culpable, but when sanity returns you might end up facing some devastating consequences (this is something I’ve never had to deal with, thank God, since my only major manic episode took place while I was safely with my family).
+You aren’t in your right mind, so you aren’t morally culpable, but when sanity returns you might end up facing some devastating consequences (this is something I’ve never had to deal with, thank God).
 If things progress far enough you can become psychotic.
 You have delusions of grandiosity that leave you convinced that you’re a celebrity, or that you’re Jesus (this is actually a very common delusion, even among non-religious people), or you’re on a mission to save the world, or you’re invincible, can control things with your mind, can fly, etc. Hallucinations are also a possibility.
 The symptoms of psycho-manic episodes are very similar in some ways to the symptoms of schizophrenia.

 Hypomanic episode – This is another way of saying “mild mania.”
 Take manic symptoms and turn them down a few notches.
 It still interferes with your life, but you’re able to function at least semi-normally.
 Sometimes hypomania can actually be a positive thing, since the extra energy and creativity isn’t compromised by incapacitating racing-thoughts.
 It can also be quite enjoyable if euphoria happens to be a symptom.